sjuery/42-Corewar/README.md

 # 42-Corewar

-Corewar is a project where we have to design an assembler (to compile champions to fight in the game), the virtual machine (the arena memory space where champions fight), and a champion (because why not?) to battle it out in a virtual space of memory for all the cookies in the world.
+Corewar is a project where we have to design an assembler (to compile champions to fight in the game), the virtual machine (the arena memory space where champions fight), and a champion (because why not?) to battle it out in a virtual space of memory

 ## Corewar with Visualizer